SheepTester/hello-world/notes/cse-224-notes/main.typ

     - this course will only worry about blocking
   - for non-blocking sockets, `sent_bytes` may not equal `data_len`, if kernel doesn't have enough space and accepts partial data, so must retry for unsent data
   - `sent_bytes < 0` means fail
+  - last `0` is a flag we dont care about
 - client eventually calls `close`, initiating teardown process, making server also close connection
   - graceful close has its own packets involved